moslisnas/UniversidadAngular18/README.md

 ## mi-primera-app

-First phase: this project contains 25 lessons of the course with the most basics concepts of the creation of an Angular project where the last concept is Two-way binding.
+First phase: this project contains 25 lessons of the course with the most basics concepts of the creation of an Angular project where the last concept is Two-way binding (ngModel).

 Second phase: this phase add 2 lessons with the basic concepts of the directive ngIf (@if and @else) of an Angular project.